--delete & replace- section 1:4.5.8.7 Periodic Inspection and Test of Fire Protection
+-delete & replace- section 1:4.5.8.7 Periodic Inspection and Test of Fire Protection Systems: Inspections and tests of fire sprinkler (other than multipurpose piping systems), suppression, emergency electrical generation, alarm, detection and any other fire protection systems, devices and equipment shall be conducted for the owner by a technically qualified person (TQP) who has obtained the required certificate of fitness according to section 1.13.

-Systems: Inspections and tests of fire sprinkler (other than multipurpose piping systems), suppression, emergency electrical generation, alarm, detection and any other fire protection systems, devices and equipment shall be conducted for the owner by a technically qualified person who has obtained the required certificate of fitness according to section 1.13.
-Inspections and tests shall be conducted at least annually and cover all intervals of testing frequency for the system.
-Annual testing by a technically qualified person does not relieve the owner of the responsibility of maintenance, inspection and testing at more frequent intervals as required by this code.
+Inspections and tests shall be conducted at least annually or semi-annually for kitchen hood suppression systems as required by a specific standard.and cover all intervals of testing frequency for the system.
+Annual testing by a technically qualified person does not prohibitrelieve the owner from inspection and testing at more frequent intervals.of the responsibility of maintenance, inspection and testing at more frequent intervals as required by this code.
 A technically qualified person shall file a written inspection report with the AHJ within 14 days of completion of each inspection.